kordless/swarm-ghost/README.md

 }
 ```

 Remember, subsititue the Principal's AWS string (starting with **arn**) with the ARN you got from step #8 above!
 Click the **save** button on the dialog to save your changes to the policy.
+You can probably safely delete the

 #### Edit the Makefile
 Now you'll need to edit the existing Makefile with your settings gathered above: